tensorflow/hub/docs/writing_documentation.md

 challenging benchmark to evaluate image representations.
 ```

-The example above specifies the publisher id, a short description, path to icon
+The example above specifies the publisher id, the publisher name, the path to
-to use, and a longer free-form markdown documentation.
+the icon to use, and a longer free-form markdown documentation.
+Note that the
+publisher id should only contain lowercase letters, digits, and hyphens.

 ### Publisher name guideline